Steve Ross (cabaret singer): Career

 First gaining notoriety as a cabaret performer in the late 1970s during his residency at the Theatre District, Manhattan venue Ted Hook's Backstage, Ross was described as having, "boyish vivacity and skill as an accompanist [that] encouraged many stars to rise and perform...", including Ginger Rogers, Kay Thompson, and Liza Minnelli.

 In 1980, under the direction of Donald F. Smith, founder of the Mabel Mercer Foundation, Ross began a successful residency in the Oak Room of the Algonquin Hotel.
 Cabaret historian James Gavin noted, "...For four seasons Ross provided the sorts nights that an older generation of New Yorkers had grown to miss and that a substantial young audience had yet to discover."
 During his Oak Room residency Ross recorded and released his first commercial album 'Steve Ross Live at The Algonquin'.
 The cover art featured a portrait of Ross created by caricaturist Al Hirschfeld.
 The Oak Room would later host other cabaret artist including Michael Feinstein, Andrea Marcovicci, Susannah McCorkle, and jazz-oriented performers Diana Krall, Harry Connick Jr. and John Pizzarelli.

 Ross made a cameo appearance as himself in the 1988 fantasy-comedy film "Big", directed by Penny Marshall and starring Tom Hanks.
 In 1996, Ross appeared on Broadway with Frank Langella in the Scott Elliott revival of the Noël Coward play Present Laughter.

 Other notable venues where Ross has performed during his five-decade career include Lincoln Center for the Performing Arts, the Ritz in London, the Spoleto Festival, the Hong Kong Arts Festival, the Perth International Arts Festival and Metropolitan Museum of Art.
-Ross has played alongside cabaret and jazz performers including ragtime pioneer Eubie Blake, Karen Akers, Judy Carmichael, and Vince Giordano.
+Ross has played alongside cabaret and jazz performers including ragtime pioneer Eubie Blake, Karen Akers, Judy Carmichael, Shana Farr, and Vince Giordano.
 He has also hosted broadcasts on National Public Radio and the BBC Television.